-Many Jordanian and Arab writers and publishers complain of the little efforts made to translate the Arabic literature to English and other foreign languages.
+Many Jordanian and Arab writers and publishers complain of the shortage of translations of Arabic literature to English and other foreign languages.
 This is regarded by experts as a serious default committed by Arabs against both the Arabic literature and the world literature.

 Although translation is seen as a bridge that helps people know the cultures of different societies and a tool contributing to the achievement of parity between civilizations, the Arabic books, specifically literary books, translated into English are still very few as a result of the low number of Arab governmental initiatives dedicated to the translation of the Arabic literature to English or other foreign languages.
 On the contrary, foreign governments and international institutes give much care to the enhancement of translation through grants, awards and financial support.

 In this context, Mr. Fayez El Sayegh, a literary translation expert, said to Al Jazeera Net, “The West has a little interest in everything that is Arabic, or Muslim specifically.
 It is a common orientalist and inferiority attitude that makes them uninterested in translating the Arabic literature into their languages.
 Moreover, they sometimes hurry to translate the books with commercial titles denigrating Arabs and Muslims.”

 He also added “There are some exceptional new attempts to translate literary creations into foreign languages, such as the works of Taha Hussein, Naguib Mahfouz and some other Arab creative minds, but they are still rare.”

 According to some concerned people, promotion of creative translation requires the governments and the relevant entities to adopt literary strategy and real political will to enhance translation works, especially those participating in changing the stereotypes of Arab nations.
 Further, it is necessary to provide financial support to the translators and enable communication with the international institutions concerned with translation and publishing in order to share the Arabic point of view to Western audience and to help them get rid of the preconceived ideas about Arabs.